EL/W-2090: India

+China

 In 1994, Israel entered into talks with China regarding the sale of the Phalcon radar system, initially for four units but with an understanding that as many as eight would be procured.
 An agreement between China and Israel was signed in July 1996.
 Russia entered the program in March 1997; the first Il-76 slated for modifications landed in Israel in October 1999.
 Although the US government was aware of the sale, it remained silent until October 1999, when it publicly opposed the sale of the EL/W-2090 to China.
 Fearing that the system would alter the military balance in the Taiwan Strait, American officials threatened to withhold aid to Israel in April 2000 if the deal proceeded.

 On 12 July 2000, Prime Minister Ehud Barak announced that Israel would scrap the deal.
 However, it was not until July 2000 when a formal letter was sent to the Chinese government; the Israeli government hoped that the newly elected Bush administration would endorse the Phalcon deal.
 In March 2002, Israel concluded a $350-million compensation package to China, more than the $160-million advance payment China had already made.
-Subsequently, the original Chinese KJ-2000 AEW&C entered service in 2004.
+Subsequently, the Chinese-origin KJ-2000 AEW&C entered service in 2004 and the order for EL/W-2090 did not proceed.